dominikschweigl/dominikschweigl/README.md

 ... an austrian computer science sophomore at university of Innsbruck

-I currently work at BERNARD as Software Engineering working student in the department of traffic analysis and take part in creating/maintaining a traffic analysis artificial intelligence
+I currently work at BERNARD as Software Engineering working student in<br/>
+the department of traffic analysis and take part in creating/maintaining<br/>
+a traffic analysis artificial intelligence

 occasionally I work on web development projects in Typescript/React